pombredanne/libheracles/README.md

 * *hera_put* put parses a tree and returns a char pointer built from values
 * *hera_close* function frees the loaded modules and other core stuff

+Lenses
+______

+It comes with all the lens files of the augeas project but they are installed in another directory so they don't collide.

 How to install
 --------------
 To build the project you have to run *./configure* and *make* and *make install*